MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/instagram-data-acquisition.md

 Since the functionality of [!INCLUDE [tn-instagram](../includes/tn-instagram.md)] keyword searches will be removed on December 11th, no new keyword search queries for [!INCLUDE [tn-instagram](../includes/tn-instagram.md)] can be set up.

 Existing keyword search rules containing [!INCLUDE [tn-instagram](../includes/tn-instagram.md)] as a source will continue to exist as is, and the data acquired for these rules will be preserved, as long as the rules are not changed.
-If the user changes such a rule, [!INCLUDE [tn-instagram](../includes/tn-instagram.md)] needs to be removed as a source to be able to save the edited search rule.
+However, no new posts for keyword search rules are acquired from [!INCLUDE [tn-instagram](../includes/tn-instagram.md)].
+If a user changes such a rule, [!INCLUDE [tn-instagram](../includes/tn-instagram.md)] needs to be removed as a source to be able to save the edited search rule.
+Doing so will remove the [!INCLUDE [tn-instagram](../includes/tn-instagram.md)] posts from the database.

-If you want to preserve your [!INCLUDE [tn-instagram](../includes/tn-instagram.md)] data acquired to date, we recommend that you [set up a separate rule](add-rules-search-topic.md#add-a-keywords-rule) with the changes, and keep the rule with [!INCLUDE [tn-instagram](../includes/tn-instagram.md)] as is.
+If you don't want to remove existing [!INCLUDE [tn-instagram](../includes/tn-instagram.md)] posts but change values of a search rule we recommend that you [set up a separate rule](add-rules-search-topic.md#add-a-keywords-rule) with the changes, and keep the existing rule with [!INCLUDE [tn-instagram](../includes/tn-instagram.md)] as is to avoid deleting the previously acquired posts.

 ## [!INCLUDE [tn-instagram](../includes/tn-instagram.md)] business account search